What is Nevoid Basal Cell Carcinoma Syndrome?

 Current screening recommendations for people who are known or suspected to have NBCCS include:

-- Neurologic evaluation every six months from birth to age three, then every year to age seven to look for signs of medulloblastoma
+- Neurologic evaluation every six months from birth to age three, then every year to age seven to look for signs of medulloblastoma or developmental disability

 - Measurement of head size regularly throughout childhood